This recipe has been created for Blas y Tir using their fresh Welsh produce of Spring Onions and Pembrokeshire Potatoes.

 - spring onions

-Begin by making the guacamole cream sauce by adding all of the sauce ingredients (see recipe box below), to a food processor and blitz until smooth.
+Begin by making the pesto by adding all of the sauce ingredients (see recipe box below), to a food processor and blitz until smooth.

 You then prepare the potatoes by boiling and cut the courgettes into ribbons using a spiraliser.